Jake Fraley Player Props: Reds vs. Cubs

-The Cincinnati Reds, including Jake Fraley (.270 on-base percentage in past 10 games, 81 points below season-long percentage), take on starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 8:05 PM ET.
+The Cincinnati Reds, including Jake Fraley (.243 on-base percentage in past 10 games, 104 points below season-long percentage), battle starter Jameson Taillon and the Chicago Cubs at Wrigley Field, Thursday at 8:05 PM ET.

-He strung together three hits (going 3-for-4 with a double and an RBI) in his last appearance against the Dodgers.
+He had a hitless showing in his most recent game (0-for-2) against the Cubs.

 Jake Fraley Game Info & Props vs. the Cubs